February 23. Today's Birthdays

 He took up his recent post in August 2020.

+Askar Shokybayev (1974) – Chairman of the Investments Committee of the Ministry of Foreign Affairs of Kazakhstan.

-Born in Karaganda city, he graduated from the Karaganda State Order of the Red Banner of Labor Polytechnical Institute, Almaty Academy of Economics and Statistics.
+Born in Almaty city, he graduated from the Oriental Studies Faculty of the Al-Farabi Kazakh National University in 1996.